simonimmler/bpic17_project/README.md

 All relevant changes are marked at the corresponding places

 This project was built in python 12.3
+Note: The models used in the Report correspond to the names in the jupyter notebooks.
+    The repository contains old models (not all) as well to prove the iterative improvements made until the final model

 You may also use the jupyter notebook/ jupyter lab.
 If you do so make sure that you use the "BPIC Kernel" when opening the notebooks